gderamchi/ai-video-maker/README.md

 ## 🐛 Troubleshooting

+### 500 Internal Server Error
+**FIXED in v1.1:** Removed node-fetch dependency, now using native fetch API
+- If you still see this error, check `BLACKBOX_API` is set in Netlify
+- Redeploy after setting environment variable
+- See TROUBLESHOOTING.md for detailed solutions

+### 401 Unauthorized Error
+**This is normal** if using placeholder API key
+- Get real API key from https://www.blackbox.ai/
+- Update `BLACKBOX_API` environment variable
+- Redeploy the site

 ### API Key Issues
 - Ensure `BLACKBOX_API` is set in Netlify environment variables
+- Verify the API key starts with `sk-`
 - Verify the API key is valid and has proper permissions

 ### Function Timeout